 "Yes," the Enchantress replied to Adele's shock.
 "I am that old."

 "I am a sorceress," the Enchantress replied.
 "I have fairy blood.
-I am from a whole race of magicians with human and fairy blood.
+I am from a whole race of magicians with mixed human and fairy blood.
 You see, the fairy blood is what keeps me young.
 It is also what keeps me alive, as fairies are immortal.
 However, fairies can die when they choose.
 When we decide that it is time for us to go, it is custom for us to drain our life-force into a dying tree.
-We have a ceremony, and everyone in our clan is present to say goodbye.
+We have a ceremony, and all members of our clan are present to say their farewells.
 However, I have no clan.
 I was banished from mine long ago.
 Even though I have been lonely at times, being clan-less has leant my life certain freedoms that it would not otherwise have.
 For example, I can choose to whom I shall grant my life-force when I die.
 And I will most definitely not be giving it to some tired, old tree."

 "You mean," Adele gulped, "you are going to give it to me."

-To everyone's surprise, Adele began shaking her head violently.
+To the surprise of all present, Adele began shaking her head violently.

 "No," she argued.
 "I can't let you do that.
-I cannot allow anyone to give up their life for me.
+I cannot allow anybody to give up their life for me.
 Besides, just as I said earlier, I am not afraid of death."

 "What a coincidence," the Enchantress replied.
 "Neither am I."

 "But it wouldn't be fair.
 I won't let-"